Who we are

 He has published extensively on new religions, and his books include Exploring New Religions (1999), Historical Dictionary of Jehovah’s Witnesses (2008), Historical Dictionary of New Religious Movements (2012), The Bloomsbury Companion to New Religious Movements (2014), and Jehovah’s Witnesses: Continuity and Change (2016).
 He has authored numerous journal articles and is a regular presenter at national and international conferences.
 He became president of the International Society for the Study of New Religions in 2018.
 George has been involved with Inform since its inception, and joined the Board of Governors in 2014, of which he is co-vice chair.

-Professor Kim Knott
+Professor Emerita Kim Knott, PhD

 Professor Emerita of Religious and Secular Studies, Lancaster University.
 From 2015-20, Professor Knott was Deputy Director of the Centre for Research and Evidence on Security Threats (CREST) and led a research programme focused on actors and ideologies in social context.